de-vri-es/weechat-autosort/README.md

 However, you may wish to change the list of signals that cause your buffer list to be sorted.
 Simply edit the `autosort.sorting.signals` option to add or remove any signal you like.
 If you remove all signals you can still sort your buffers manually with the `/autosort sort` command.
+To prevent all automatic sorting, `autosort.sorting.sort_on_config_change` should also be set to off.

 ### Grouping IRC buffers
 In weechat, IRC channel/private buffers are named `irc.<network>.<#channel>`,